Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ VDI
 ~ MAM
 ~ COPE
-	- Corporate owned personally enabled
+	- Corporations own the device, not the employees
 	- partitions for remote wipe
 ~ HOTP
 ~ FRR  (*False Rejection Rate*)